winglang/wing/CONTRIBUTING.md

 Thank you for your interest in contributing to Wing!  ❤️

-This document describes everything you need to know to contribute to Wing.
+This document describes everything you need to know to help out with the Wing project.
-We've structured this as an FAQ to make it easy to find the information you need.
+We've structured the handbook as an FAQ to make it easy to find the information you need.

 - [Wing Contributor's Handbook](#wing-contributors-handbook)
   - [👋 How can I help?](#-how-can-i-help)